jigx-com/jigx-docs/docs/Building Apps with Jigx/Logic/Expressions.md

 ## Expression examples

 Expressions are a powerful and flexible way to transform and extract data for use in a Jigx App.
-Below are links to examples showing how JSONata expressions can be used when creating apps.&#x20;
+Below are links to examples showing how JSONata expressions can be used when creating apps.

 | **JSONata expressions**    | **Example of use**                                                                                                                                                                                                        |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |